Raspberry Pi Model 2 and above

 Step 12 Attach an external USB battery (or USB mains charger)

-Optional Attach the battery to the camera with rubber bands
+Optional Attach the battery to the camera with rubber bands.
+Use 3D printed accessories to position the camera.

 Step 13 Open the camera cover to begin filming